 2. Deny Access to Nest Boxes

 Upon arrival in the coop, the initial inclination of stressed chicks is to hide and nest boxes provide a natural refuge for scared chicks.
 Sleeping chickens are pooping chickens and while the habit of sleeping in nest boxes may not be a problem initially, when they begin egg-laying, it will be.
 Droppings soil freshly laid eggs and increase the risk of illness from their consumption even if they are washed.
 Blocking physical access to the nest boxes prior to the move prevents the chicks from getting into the habit of sleeping in them.
 Avoiding the behavior is much easier than trying to break the habit.
 By 17-18 weeks of age, the boxes can be opened for business.

-If there are laying hens already living in the coop, close the nest boxes off in the afternoon after egg-laying is finished for the day and open them back up first thing in the morning.
+If there are laying hens already living in the coop, close the nest boxes off (with cardboard, plywood, etc.) in the afternoon after egg-laying is finished for the day and open them back up first thing in the morning.
 This allow the layers access to the boxes during the day and prevents slumber parties in the nest boxes at night.